When to wean your baby

 You should also make sure they’re not too full of milk, as they won't have room for the extra feed and won’t be particularly interested.
 Ideally, offer your baby half their usual milk before trying to feed them solids.

-No single food can give your baby all the goodness they need.
+No single food can give your baby everything they need.
 So once they are used to the idea of weaning, gradually start to offer them a greater variety of foods.

 This will help to ensure that they get a good balance of nutrients, including vitamins and minerals that will help them develop healthily.